A mix of precipitation is in store for our area overnight and into our Wednesday

-Basically, here is what it means when one is in the area of an Ice Storm Warning: An Ice Storm Warning indicates that ice accumulation of at least 1/4 inch is expected.
+Basically, here is what it means when one is in the area of an Ice Storm Warning: An Ice Storm Warning indicates that ice accumulation is possible.
 Driving could be a big problem in these areas.
 A Winter Weather Advisory in this situation means: A Winter Weather Advisory will be issued to areas that just may see a little freezing rain for the overnight hours and or sleet that will not amount to much.
 Driving would see a minimal affect in these area, however some slippery times not out of the question.

 An Ice Storm Warning is in effect for Lafayette, Alcorn and Tippah counties.